 Welcome to Nepal!
-Our adventure begins here in Kathmandu where we will be welcomed by our local guide.
-We will then transfer to our hotel in the city centre for a nice welcome dinner.
+Your adventure begins here in Kathmandu where you will be welcomed by your local guide.
+You will then transfer to your hotel in the city centre for a nice welcome dinner.

 Day 2: Pokhara

-After breakfast we take our private bus to drive to Pokhara, the second largest city of Nepal.
+After breakfast you'll take a private bus to drive to Pokhara, the second largest city of Nepal.
 It’s a long drive but very scenic.
-We pass through small villages, rural landscape, alongside rivers and if the sky is clear we can see the Himalayan range.
-On arrival in Pokhara we check in our hotel and have the evening free to discover the city known as the City of Paradise.
+You'll pass through small villages, rural landscape, alongside rivers and if the sky is clear you'll be able to see the Himalayan range.
+On arrival in Pokhara, check in your hotel and go explore the city known as the City of Paradise.

-After breakfast we have a scenic drive to the start of the trail.
-We take a steep climb (the first of the many, many climbs and steps on this trek!) up to Kimchee and then a gentler ascent up to Ghandruk, where we spend the night.
-From here we can already enjoy great views of the Machapuchare and Hiunchuli mountains.
-We spend the night in a charming little family owned lodge and enjoy our first dinner in the mountains.
+After breakfast you'll have a scenic drive to the start of the trail.
+You'll start with a steep climb (the first of the many, many climbs and steps on this trek!) up to Kimchee and then a gentler ascent up to Ghandruk, where you'll spend the night.
+From here you'll already be able to enjoy great views of the Machapuchare and Hiunchuli mountains.
+You'll spend the night in a charming little family owned lodge and enjoy your first dinner in the mountains.

-This morning we wind our way up through the beautiful old houses of Ghandruk and climb through a forest with incredible purple rhododendron trees and amazing views on the Annapurnas.
-We cross a bridge and the real climbing starts with a very steep section up to a tiny village (look out for the Langur monkeys playing in the trees!).
-After lunch we continue trekking into a dense forest with gigantic old growth trees keeping out the light, until we reach Tadapani, where we stay for the night.
+This morning you'll wind your way up through the beautiful old houses of Ghandruk and climb through a forest with incredible purple rhododendron trees and amazing views on the Annapurnas.
+Then the real climbing starts with a very steep section up to a tiny village (look out for the Langur monkeys playing in the trees!).
+After lunch you'll continue trekking into a dense forest with gigantic old growth trees keeping out the light, until you'll reach Tadapani, where you'll stay for the night.

-After breakfast, we leave Tadapani and enter into an incredible rhododendron forest.
-We gain altitude steadily today but every step higher rewards us with an even better view of the Himalayas.
-We continue walking until we reach the open hillside and take a path going through a fascinating Gurung temple to arrive at our final destination for the day: Dobato.
+After breakfast, you'll leave Tadapani and enter into an incredible rhododendron forest.
+You'll gain altitude steadily today but every step higher will reward you with an even better view of the Himalayas.
+Take a path that goes through a fascinating Gurung temple to arrive at your final destination for the day: Dobato.

-Before sunrise we have an optional excursion to a secret viewpoint.
+Before sunrise you'll have an optional excursion to a secret viewpoint.
 It is not compulsory but the hike is well worth the effort!
-We then start trekking through the forest before crossing to the western side of the ridgeline.
-We have great views towards Ghorepani, Poon Hill and Swanta, far down in the valley (stay away from the yaks!).
-When we finally arrive at Khopra Community Lodge, Mount Dhaulagiri, Nilgiri, Fang and Annapurna South can all be seen, feeling incredibly close and overwhelmingly huge.
-We have an early night before a tough day ahead.
+You'll then start trekking through the forest before crossing to the western side of the ridgeline.
+You'll have great views towards Ghorepani, Poon Hill and Swanta, far down in the valley (stay away from the yaks!).
+When you'll finally arrive at Khopra Community Lodge, Mount Dhaulagiri, Nilgiri, Fang and Annapurna South can all be seen, feeling incredibly close and overwhelmingly huge.
+Have an early night, tomorrow will be a tough day!

-Today is the toughest day of the trek as we climb up to 4620m.
-Altitude sickness can now become a risk so we must follow the advice of our guide and take it slow and rest often.
-After a fabulous sunrise across the mountains we start climbing up towards the sacred Khayer Lake.
-We stop for a pic nic lunch at the top and finally retrace our steps and descend back to our lodge.
+Today is the toughest day of the trek as you'll climb up to 4,620m.
+Altitude sickness can now become a risk so you'll have to follow the advice of your guide and take it slow and rest often.
+After a fabulous sunrise across the mountains you'll start climbing up towards the sacred Khayer Lake.
+You'll stop for a pic nic lunch at the top and finally retrace your steps and descend back to your lodge.

-This morning we bid farewell to the incredibly close up views of the Himalayas.
+This morning you'll bid farewell to the incredibly close up views of the Himalayas.
 From here it is all down, down, down so it’s tough on the knees.
-As we approach Swanta we see Mount Dhaulagiri re-emerge and it provides a lovely backdrop to the terraced fields and traditional houses of the village.
-We then continue up to Chitre where we stay for the night.
+As you'll approach Swanta you'll see Mount Dhaulagiri re-emerge and it provides a lovely backdrop to the terraced fields and traditional houses of the village.
+You'll then continue up to Chitre where you'll stay for the night.

-From Chitre we descend through terraced fields and cross rivers before reaching colourful villages where a steep section of seemingly never-ending stairs is waiting for us.
-We cross a suspension bridge and finally arrive in Tikhedhunga where we enjoy a final sunset in the mountains.
+From Chitre you'll descend through terraced fields and cross rivers before reaching colourful villages where a steep section of seemingly never-ending stairs is waiting for you.
+You'll cross a suspension bridge and finally arrive in Tikhedhunga where you'll enjoy a final sunset in the mountains.

 Day 10: Pokhara (800m) – 4 hours

-The valley opens up more and more and our weary legs enjoy the gentler grade and the complete lack of steps.
-We meet the river and if it’s warm we can jump in and cool off in one of the beautiful pools.
-We continue along the road taking a short detour through beautiful and tiny villages where we stop for lunch.
-We then drive back to Pokhara.
-Tonight we celebrate all together over a nice dinner.
+The valley opens up more and more and your weary legs will enjoy the gentler grade and the complete lack of steps.
+You'll meet the river and if it’s warm you can jump in and cool off in one of the beautiful pools.
+You'll then continue along the road taking a short detour through beautiful and tiny villages where you'll stop for lunch.
+You'll then drive back to Pokhara.
+Tonight, celebrate your achievements all together over a nice dinner!

 Day 11: Fly to Kathmandu

-After breakfast we take a short but spectacular flight from Pokhara to Kathmandu.
-We have the rest of the day free to explore Kathmandu.
+After breakfast you'll take a short but spectacular flight from Pokhara to Kathmandu.
+You'll have the rest of the day free to explore Kathmandu.

 Day 12: Return flight back home

-We take our transfer to Kathmandu airport for our return flight back home.
+It's time to take your transfer to Kathmandu airport for your return flight back home.

 What do you want to know?

-British Citizens need a visa to travel to Nepal.
 We will send you all the information you need to get your VISA once you book your adventure.
-Visas are also available on arrival at Tribhuvan International Airport but be prepared for long queues!
-For any other nationality please check directly with your embassy.
+Visas are available online and also on arrival at Tribhuvan International Airport but be prepared for long queues!
 Your passport should be valid for a minimum period of 6 months from the date of entry into Nepal.
 Without this minimum validity entry to the country will be denied.